10/15/2024 • 6 min read

 Make the Office a Desirable Choice

-One of the keys to improving collaboration is encouraging employees to make the conscious choice to come into the office because it benefits their work and business relationships.
+One of the keys to improving office collaboration is encouraging employees to make the conscious choice to come into the office because it benefits their work and business relationships.

 According to research from CBRE, about 60% of Asia-Pacific organizations, 70% of US organizations, and 80% of European and Middle Eastern organizations have a hybrid or flexible work policy that allows people to balance some of their time at home and some of their time in the office.
 This indicates that hybrid work is likely here to stay, as people demand it and organizations have widely implemented hybrid programs across their workplaces.
 However, the same survey found that only about 50% of US employees, 35% of European and Middle Eastern employees, and 25% of Asia-Pacific employees have control over whether or not they go into the office daily.

-Digging even deeper, we’ve learned improving collaboration and group work is one of the main drivers for bringing employees into the office at least a few days per week.
+Improving office improving collaboration and group work is one of the main drivers for bringing employees into the office at least a few days per week.
 Indeed, the office is a much better environment for intensely collaborative and complex tasks compared to a space at home dedicated to individual work.

 These findings line up well with the hundreds of conversations Haworth has had with customers on the topic.
 In response, we focus on 5 key themes we found to be influencing the future of office work.